 So, how do we get comfortable with such content?
 Well, out of the many surprises Chrome browser on iPhone or iPad offers, translating the web page is one.
-Yes, you can translate the entire content of the webpage into your preferred language.
+Yes, you can translate the entire webpage content into your preferred language.

 The auto-translate option will assist you in translating any language into English or your preferred language.
 If your default language is English, it will automatically translate into English.
 Here are the steps on how to translate a page:

 - Browse any website which you want to translate.

-- Click on
+- Select on the

 It will automatically translate the website into a selected output language.

 If the auto-translate button is not working, then make sure to open the translate setting and choose the Always translate to English option.
-You can also configure this option to work with other languages such as French, German, or Chinese, for that matter.
+You can also configure this option to work with other languages, such as French, German, or Chinese, for that matter.

 The Chrome iOS translate feature is available for all devices.
 Moreover, it has made things more smooth since you don’t have to grant permission whenever you come across a web page in a foreign language.
 You can enable/disable the setting anytime, as per your wish.
 However, I like to keep this feature enabled as it saves much of my time.